Iron(III) chloride: Water treatment

-In the largest application iron(III) chloride is used in sewage treatment and drinking water production as a coagulant and flocculant.
+The largest applications of iron(III) chloride are sewage treatment and drinking water production.
+By forming highly dispersed networks of Fe-O-Fe containing materials, ferric chlorides serve as coagulant and flocculants.
 In this application, an aqueous solution of FeCl3 is treated with base to form a floc of iron(III) hydroxide (Fe(OH)3), also formulated as FeO(OH) (ferrihydrite).
 This floc facilitates the separation of suspended materials, clarifying the water.

 Iron(III) chloride is also used to remove soluble phosphate from wastewater.
 Iron(III) phosphate is insoluble and thus precipitates as a solid.
-One potential advantage to its use in water treatment, ferric ion oxidizes (deodorizes) hydrogen sulfide.
+One potential advantage of its use in water treatment, is that the ferric ion oxidizes (deodorizes) hydrogen sulfide.

 Etching and metal cleaning

 It is also used as a leaching agent in chloride hydrometallurgy, for example in the production of Si from FeSi (Silgrain process by Elkem).

 In another commercial application, a solution of iron(III) chloride is useful for etching copper according to the following equation:

 The soluble copper(II) chloride is rinsed away, leaving a copper pattern.
 This chemistry is used in the production of printed circuit boards (PCB).

 Iron(III) chloride is used in many other hobbies involving metallic objects.